 Two important instruments of EU climate policy are the Emissions Trading System and the Effort Sharing Decision, are summarised here as examples.

 Emissions Trading System

 Trading in emission allowances for greenhouse gases is a key element of EU climate policy.
-It covers almost half of the greenhouse gas emissions in Europe and about 30 % in Baden-Württemberg.
+It covers almost half of the greenhouse gas emissions in Europe and about 30 percent in Baden-Württemberg.
 However, owing to continued low prices for emission allowances, the system has not had the desired effect.
 The rules for the fourth trading phase beginning in 2021 are currently being modified and updated.
-Among other measures, the number of tradable allowances will be reduced by 2.2 % annually instead of the present 1.74 %.
+Among other measures, the number of tradable allowances will be reduced by 2.2 percent annually instead of the present 1.74 percent.
 A market stability reserve will be created as early as 2019 in order to cut back the number of surplus allowances based on a precalculated model.

 Effort Sharing Decision

 Emissions that fall outside the scope of the Emissions Trading System are covered by the Effort Sharing Decision.
 This includes emissions from buildings, transport, agriculture and waste.
 The target, set for 2030, is to reduce these emissions throughout Europe by 30 percent compared to 2005, with a range of 0 to 40 percent.
 In Germany a reduction by 38 percent is planned.